-The outdated "airport system" qualifier should be removed altogether, as was also part of the 2011 proposal.
-Airports compete for customers - both airlines and passengers - even within the same city/conurbation.
-As such, an airline should not be prevented from seeking New Entrant status at one of a city's airports even if it already has a presence at one of the city's other airports, which may in any case serve different markets.
+The outdated "airport system" qualifier should be removed as part of the 2011 proposal.
+Airports compete for customers - airlines and passengers - even within the same city/conurbation.
+As such, an airline should not be prevented from seeking New Entrant status at one of a city's airports even if it already has a presence at one of the city's other airports, which may, in any case, serve different markets.